 Goal setting will help you keep on track to accomplish the things that are important to you in the long and short term.
-You'll need to set S.M.A.R.T. goals in order to obtain them (Specific, Measurable, Attainable, Reasonable, Time-Sensitive).
+You'll need to set S.M.A.R.T. goals to obtain them (Specific, Measurable, Attainable, Reasonable, Time-Sensitive).

 Long Term Goal #1

-A year from now, I have:
+A year from now, I will have:

-Steps To Reaching My Goal: Two Things That Will Help Me Reach My Goal:
+Steps To Reaching My Goal:

-1 1
+1

 2

-3 2

-I will know I've reached my goal because:

-Long Term Goal #2

-A year from now, I have:

-Steps To Reaching My Goal: Two Things That Will Help Me Reach My Goal:
+Two Things That Will Help Me Reach My Goal:

-1 1
+1

 2

-3 2

 I will know I've reached my goal because: